-Applicants must complete a SOPO.
-A SOPO template is available on EERE Funding Application and Management Forms and on EERE eXCHANGE at https://eere-eXCHANGE.energy.gov/.
-The SOPO, including the Milestone Table, must not exceed [X] pages when printed using standard 8.5" x 11" paper with 1" margins (top, bottom, left, and right) with font not smaller than 12-point (except in figures or tables, which may be 10-point font).
+Application and Management Forms and on EERE eXCHANGE at https://eere-exchange.com/.
+The SOPO, including the Milestone Table, must not exceed 7 pages when printed using standard 8.5" x 11" paper with 1" margins (top, bottom, left, and right) with font not smaller than 12-point (except in figures or tables, which may be 10-point font).